top of page

 Search

-Ma vie m'appartient
+Ma vie m'appartient.

 Paris.

-I intend to arrive with open hands and an open heart, and to stay long enough to remember what it feels like to choose and to take another chance to enjoy such dancing as I can.
+I'll arrive with open hands and an open heart, staying long enough to remember what it feels like to choose.

 Au revoir.